OpenMoonRay/openmoonray-docs/docs/getting-started/installation/building-moonray/general_build.md

 ## MoonRay Source Repositories
 ---

-The Open MoonRay source is split into 19 git repositories, all available at the [OpenMoonRay Github](https://github.com/OpenMoonRay).
-Each repository can be built separately, by invoking cmake with the root of the repository as the source path.
-This requires that CMake be configured so that it can find all of the libraries and tools that are needed by the particular repository you are building.
+The Open MoonRay source is split into multiple git repositories, all available at the [MoonRay Project on Github](https://github.com/OpenMoonRay).
+Each repository can be built separately, by invoking cmake with the root of the repository as the source path, however this requires that CMake be configured so that it can find all of the libraries and tools that are needed by the particular repository you are building.

 We've created the ***openmoonray*** repository as a way to download and build all of the source in one step, without worrying about dependencies between the separate repositories.
 It is highly recommended that you use this process, unless you have a strong reason to build the individual parts separately, or to build only a subset.
 However, the *openmoonray* repository is not a *necessary* part of the Open MoonRay source : we do not use it for the builds we use internally in production.